pschanely/CrossHair/doc/source/contracts.rst

       --report_all          Output analysis results for all postconditions (not just failing ones) --report_verbose      Output context and stack traces for counterexamples --max_uninteresting_iterations MAX_UNINTERESTING_ITERATIONS
-                            Maximum number of consequitive iterations to run without making significant progress in exploring the codebase.
+                            Maximum number of consecutive iterations to run without making significant progress in exploring the codebase.

                             This option can be useful than --per_condition_timeout